meysam-pishnamaz/Macrovia/README.md

-# Nutrient Tracker
+# Macrovia

-**Nutrient Tracker** is a personalized Android app that helps users monitor their daily intake of calories, protein, vitamins, and other essential nutrients.
+**Macrovia** is a personalized Android app that helps users monitor their daily intake of calories, protein, vitamins, and other essential nutrients.
 Users input personal data such as age, sex, height, weight, and goals (e.g., weight loss, muscle gain, maintenance), and the app generates daily nutrition targets accordingly.

 ## Features